Jungle Cat World: Accusations of Animal mistreatment

 World Animal Protection and other animal rights groups have accused Jungle Cat World of mistreating their animals.
 The park is known for its opportunities for selfies and photo ops with wildlife including baby lions and tigers.
 Melissa Matlow, the campaign director for World Animal Protection in Canada described these photo ops as "not educational and...cruel.”
 The report also found that Jungle Cat World forces tigers to be awake during the day to perform even though tigers are nocturnal and separate tigers from their mother.

 The Animal Alliance Of Canada has been a frequent critic of Jungle Cat World.
 In a 2016 report, they found exhibits overgrown with weeds and animals pacing in stereotypical fashion.

 In 2018, the park lost its WAZA accreditation and later resigned from the Canadian Association of Accredited Zoos and Aquariums following inspections.

-Escapes

-Animals have escaped from the zoo in the past.
+One animal has escaped from the zoo in the past.
 In 2011, a wolf escaped and was shot by a local resident.